what’s coming with the tide?

 • Reading at Booked! in Fernie, British Columbia, 7 pm, May 30, 2019

-• Join me for an intensive week on Writing Historical Fiction at University of Toronto’s Summer Writing School, July 8-12, 2019
+• An intensive week on Writing Historical Fiction at University of Toronto’s Summer Writing School, July 8-12, 2019

 Denman Island Writers Festival July 19-22, 2018, with Caroline Adderson, Yasuko Thanh, Emily St. John Mandel